Bearded dragons are such cute and fun pets to have, aren’t they?

 During this day, you should feed the bearded dragon as many live insects as it will eat.

-Make sure the live insect you choose are high in protein, moisture, and medium or lower in fat.
+Ensure the live insects you choose are high in protein, moisture and medium or lower in fat.

 Crickets, hornworms, and Dubia roaches, especially, make excellent choices.

 High-fat insects like mealworms are more like treats.

 They don’t have as much value and should only be eaten a couple at a time.